 These Conferences should be convened 18 months after the Summit Conference.

 When the Conference is hosted and chaired by a Member of NAM who is not the Chairman of the Movement, the NAM Chairman should be granted a seat as Ex-officio member of the Bureau.

 There should be a Senior Officials Preparatory Meeting prior to the Conference.

-The practice of having political and economic and social working groups will be maintained.
+The practice of having working groups on political, economic and social issues will be maintained.
 These working Groups may begin their work informally during the Senior Officials Meeting and the host country shall chair them until the Chairmen are elected.

-C. Extra ordinary Ministerial Meeting
+C. Extraordinary Ministerial Meetings.

-Extra-ordinary Ministerial meetings should be convened only when necessary upon recommendation of the Co-ordinating Bureau, to address specific matters.
+Extraordinary Ministerial meetings should be convened only when necessary upon recommendation of the Coordinating Bureau, to address specific matters.
 The agenda should be confined to these matters.

-D. Ministerial Meetings in New York during the Session of the UN General Assembly
+D. Ministerial Meetings in New York during the Session of the UN General Assembly.

 As has been the practice, the Ministerial Meeting in New York will be held at the beginning of the regular Session of the UN General Assembly.
-To ensure the largest participation of Ministers of Foreign Affairs the meeting should be held soon after the opening session of the General Assembly.
+To ensure the largest participation of Ministers of Foreign Affairs, the meeting should be held as soon after the opening session of the General Assembly as possible.

 The meeting should focus on the items of the Agenda of the General Assembly that are of major importance to the Movement.
-Following the meeting, a final communiqué shall be issued by the Ministers with the view to providing members of the Movement with guidance.
+Following the meeting, a final communiqué shall be issued by the Ministers with a view to providing members of the Movement with guidelines.
 The final communiqué should concentrate on substantive issues of the Agenda.

-E. Ministerial Meeting of the Co-ordinating Bureau
+E. Ministerial Meeting of the Coordinating Bureau